 - It could take me like, a while to actually get a review done.
 Time pressure ruins the magic or something.
 I’ll try to put some pressure on myself if you have a deadline, but please let me know if you need a game done by a certain date.
 Note that for simplicity’s sake I’ll generally try to get to Kickstarter games before your Kickstarter begins, provided you give me at least a 4-6 week head start.

 - I take pictures during gameplay and will post them to Instagram / Twitter / Facebook.
 Please let me know beforehand if having pictures of your game online is a problem, so I can remember to take any photos.
 If not, I’ll assume you’re cool with it.
 To that end, please send me a game as close to complete as possible, since I’ll be taking a fair number of photos.
 If you send me a early-stage prototype, I’ll still take photos, they just … won’t show as much.

 - If you’re sending me an incomplete prototype, please try to have the art finalized as much as possible, among other things.
 If you’d like me to send it along to another reviewer, that’s fine, just please include a shipping label with the box so that I don’t have to like, spend a couple hours at the post office since this isn’t my like, actual job.
-If you’d like me to send the preview copy along, I’d ask that you send a final copy of the game to me once it’s produced.
+If you’d like me to review a preview copy, I’d ask that you send a final copy of the game to me once it’s produced.
 It lets me update some of the photography, such as the box / card art.

 Also, please don’t send me press releases for games I haven’t reviewed.
 They don’t fit in tweets, anyways.